 Part-Time Enrollment - Undergraduate students who enroll for less than 12 credits (graduate students enrolled less than 9 credits) in a semester may have their financial aid adjusted.
 For this reason, disbursement of certain funds may be delayed until after the official add/drop period for students enrolled part-time.
 Such students may still be eligible for all or partial payment from certain programs.
 A student considering less than full-time enrollment should discuss the effect on his/her financial aid with the Financial Aid Office staff.

 Federal Verification - A number of FAFSA applications are selected by the federal processor for a process called "Verification".
 This process is used to determine that the information provided on the FAFSA is accurate.
 Beginning in February/March each year, the Financial Aid Office will begin requesting, from selected students, the documentation needed to complete the verification review.
-A student must respond to this request immediately to ensure timely processing and disbursement of his financial aid.
+A student must respond to this request immediately to ensure timely processing and disbursement of their financial aid.
 If a student's financial aid package is calculated before Verification is completed, the package may change based upon the information received during the Verification process.

 Changes in Student Circumstances - The student agrees to notify the SRU Financial Aid Office of any changes in financial or other circumstances which could affect financial aid eligibility.
 This includes, but is not limited to, changes in a student's academic and/or enrollment status, housing status, receipt of an outside scholarship or other awards.

 The Financial Aid Award Shall be Void if:

-- you default on Federal Perkins, Direct Loans, Grad PLUS, or National Direct Student Loans;
+- you default on Federal Perkins Loans, Direct Loans, Grad PLUS Loans, or National Direct Student Loans;

 - you owe a repayment on any Title IV federal student aid funds received previously;